lsst-sqre/sqr-098/index.md

 In particular, [sharing NFS volumes across namespaces](https://docs.netapp.com/us-en/trident/trident-use/volume-share.html) looks fairly promising.
 It is obviously doing the same sort of PV-PVC pair management, but if it hides that from the administrator, such that all we have to do is create a PVC for the user mounts and annotate them with the fileserver namespace for each one we want to expose via the fileserver, then maybe that's a workable solution.

+I've done some experiments with Trident, and it really doesn't want to be used the way we want to use it.
+That said, I may still be able to hammer it into shape.
+While initial volume creation takes a lot longer, its ability to mirror PVCs to other namespaces might offset this.
+As of yet I haven't been able to make it respect `no_root_squash`.

 ### NFS v4 performance

-Benchmarking was surprising.
+Benchmarking was surprising under IOZone.
 NFSv3 and NFSv4 feel roughly similar in terms of speed in interactive use.
 For large block sizes, the benchmarks agree pretty well.
 For small files, or small ranges of bytes manipulated, NFSv4 performance is dreadful, often 10% or less of the throughput of NFSv3.
 While this isn't apparent to the user (because the difference between e.g 2 and 20 milliseconds is not noticeable to a human, I suspect), it is something to consider, particularly as we have done no scale tests with file services.
 I don't know enough about NFS protocols (either v3 or v4) to know whether NFSv4 does a lot more per-action setup and teardown, but the numbers certainly suggests that it does.

+I opened a support ticket with Google, that got referred to NetApp.
+They confirmed that NFSv4 would have worse performance for small files, and especially for large numbers of small files.

+Indeed, when I repeated the IO benchmarking with `fio`, the difference between NFSv3 and NFSv4 was much smaller, and I think that is because `fio` uses one file per job and I intentionally serialized jobs.

 ## User Quota Support

-As it stands, if the volume that `/home` is on is full, no user fileservers will start, as RSP startup relies on being able to write files to user home space.
-This is obviously completely unacceptable along several orthogonal axes.
-The first thing to solve is to not refuse to start if the home directory is not writeable for some reason.
-I feel it is acceptable to refuse to start if the home directory does not exist or is not readable, but failure to write should not prevent Lab spawn.
+I have fixed the problem that the Lab will silently fail to start if its home directory cannot be written to; a little bit of Lab extension work has given us a modular dialog indicating the problem.
+We even try to take corrective action (by clearing caches) if we can.

-However, that then begs the question of why that space would not be writeable.
+Failure to write begs the question of why that space would not be writeable.
 At USDF this is usually because the directory ownership is wrong.
 At IDF (that is, Google Cloud), the directory ownership is never wrong, because we provision the filesystem on the user's first usage of it.
 There are some subtleties regarding file migration from users who have changed their IDF account, perhaps because they moved from one institution to another.